ampas/aces-core/README.md

 The dev branch always reflects the "bleeding edge" and indicates new features or updates that will ultimately be rolled into a future release version of ACES.
 Improvements are staged on the dev branch for testing as they become available.

-Included in ACES 1.3 Release Candidate 1:
+Included in ACES 1.3 Release Candidate 2:

 * New Features:
     * Add gamut compression function to assist with remapping problematic colorimetry into AP1
+    * Add Sony Venice-specific CSC transforms
 * Bug fixes:
     * Remove clamp in ACES to ACEScg conversion transform
     * Correct typos in TransformIDs of the CSC files added in v1.2
 * Other:
+    * Relocate ACES documentation to its own repository
     * Add reference images to accompany new gamut compress transform
+    * Add reference images to accompany Sony Venice CSC transforms
     * Update reference image for ACES <--> ACEScg conversion transforms
     * Rename `outputTransforms` directory to `outputTransform` (singular)
     * Add color primary subdirectories to `outputTransform` directory to be consistent with the `odt` directory